ClearBlade/native-libraries/async.md

 /**
  * Performs a sql query on ClearBlade collections.
  * Promise resolves with the requested database rows.
+ * Note: using a raw query will not fire triggers or sync your changes.
  * @param {string} rawQuery
  * @param {...*} [params] optional parameters for query
  * @returns {Promise<Object[]>}